from 474€

 Accommodation

-The homestays are located just outside of central Cusco all within 30 minutes bus of your chosen project and usually walking distance from the local teams offices.
+The host families are located just outside of central Cusco.
+They are all within a 30 minute bus of your volunteer work in Peru.
+In addition, the volunteer homestays are usually within walking distance from the local team's offices.
 Each room has single beds, up to 3 people per room (same-sex rooms only).
 Volunteers are provided with bed linen and cupboard space to store clothes and accessories.
 All volunteers will have their own keys for the front of the building, apartment and their bedroom.

-Your host family location is usually linked to your project location for ease of logistics to get to and from the project.
-Should you have requirements to be in the same accommodation as another PMGY application then be sure to highlight this on the special requirements of your online application.
+Your host family location is usually linked to your volunteer in Peru project location.
+For the reason that it allows for more practical logistics to get to and from the project.
+Therefore, should you have requirements to be in the same accommodation as another PMGY application then be sure to highlight this on your online application.

 Food & Beverages